 Scouting for Food is one good turn that benefits everyone.
-Scouting for Food is a BSA National Service Project.
-The idea of collecting food and delivering it to the food banks first started in the 1980's, and virtually every council now has a Scouting for Food collection drive.
-Scouts promise to "help other people at all times," and so this service project fits perfectly with our mission.
+Scouting for Food is a BSA National Service Project which first originated at the Greater St. Louis Council in 1985.
+Virtually every council now has an annual Scouting for Food collection drive to support their local food banks.
+Scouts promise to "help other people at all times"; this service project fits perfectly with our mission!